chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/README.md

 These steps represent the approach I followed to implement the system.
 However, other approaches or variations in hardware, software, and communication methods may also be used to achieve similar functionality.

 ### 1. Dataset Creation
-* Used [Google's Teachable Machine](https://teachablemachine.withgoogle.com/train/) to capture images with three classes:
+* I used [Google's Teachable Machine](https://teachablemachine.withgoogle.com/train/) to capture images with three classes:
     * No-defect (normal tablets)
     * Defected (damaged tablets)
     * Background (null category)